ulfschneider/ulfschneider.github.io/_posts/blog/2012-08-31-art-in-work.md

 Momentum is being created by dynamic people, by experienced and skilled workers who responsibly and self-organizing produce results.
 People who can bear with complexity.
 For those people values and leadership are of much higher importance than centralized control and management.

-A template for congruent acting can be seen in the agile manifesto.
+A template for congruent acting can be seen in the Agile Manifesto.
 And the corresponding attitude might be to understand our work as an art.

 Perspective
 ---
 It is not about even more working.
 Instead I think we need to care about a more suitable style of working for nowadays, about personal progress and development.
 Those people and companies that understand their work as an art and who explore the field that will be opened thru that thinking and acting, are the avant-garde of a new wave.
 Maybe this wave can be compared to the transformative power that Taylorism unfolded during the last century.
-The agile manifesto and also the software craftsmanship movement are patterns of this new reality.
+The Agile Manifesto and also the software craftsmanship movement are patterns of this new reality.
 The related value systems can guide the path for the individual, the team and the company.

 References
 ---